Idosumtrolling/Fire-and-Steel/README.md

   Manpower - You also require manpower to create divisons.
 For every in-game day, you'll get a number of manpower.
 To get more manpower, you could wait or capture enemy provinces and wait for a shorter period of time.
 Therefore, more provinces=more manpower.

   How to play; to see, go to the instructions of a Fire and Steel project.

+  Upcoming projects - "Fire and steel -All Provinces Indepentent World".
+It's a mod for the world map and is where every single province will be its own nation.
+It'll contain 300+ nations and will be released whenever I can stop being lazy and finish random side question I get myself into 😅.
+Focus Trees is something I also would like to create more of...but I'm to lazy...

+Notes: The 1st project of Fire and Steel was made by Vast_Gamer and "Fire and steel - v.1.5 (hearts of iron 4/HOI4 in scratch)" isn't actual the orginally or even a perfect copy as "Fire and steel - v.1.5 (hearts of iron 4/HOI4 in scratch)" includes Luxembourg, which the orginally project didn't include.
+The original project was taken down by scratch, I'm sure I do have a perfect copy somewhere in my projects...but there's also alota other trash 😅.